-- iv) On July 28, 2016, the Company acquired 15 claims at Glitter Lake, in the zinc-rich polymetallic Sturgeon Lake Greenstone Belt in northwestern Ontario.
+- On July 28, 2016, the Company acquired 15 claims at Glitter Lake, in the zinc-rich polymetallic Sturgeon Lake Greenstone Belt in northwestern Ontario.
 In November 2015, the Company staked three claims and subsequently acquired an additional 12 claims from Excalibur Resources Ltd. along with a significant amount of exploration data.
 Recent work now in the possession of Gossan includes: a VTEM electromagnetic geophysical survey by Geotech Ltd.; an Enzyme Leach geochem survey and a Soil Gas Hydrocarbon geochem survey, both processed by Actlabs; and results from a limited drill program on the eastern portion of the acquired claims.
 In September 2016, the Company conducted a geochemical survey on the property.
 During the winter of 2018, a preliminary drill program was completed, in relation to which, the Company received \$100,000 of grant funding from Ontario's Junior Exploration Assistance Program under the Northern Ontario Heritage Fund.
-In the fall of 2018, a gravity survey were completed.
-In December 2021, the Company initiated a winter drill program at the property which concluded on March 31, 2022. - v) On November 16, 2016, Gossan announced it had entered into an Exclusive Supply Agreement with Sediment Research & Minerals Ltd. ("SRML") for the provision of high-purity dolomite.

-Under the terms of the exclusive supply agreement, Gossan will receive a production royalty on all dolomite sold, including any purchased from other sources, by SRML of \$1.00 per tonne for products with a price of less than \$70 per tonne and a royalty of 2% for products with a price of \$70 per tonne or greater.
-Gossan will also retain an equity interest in any project.

-- vi) The Company no longer holds mineral rights at the Sharpe Lake Property and its interest in the Manigotagen property is solely a Production Royalty with advance payments of \$50,000 semi-annually. - vii) On August 31, 2020, the Company entered into a mineral property acquisition agreement to acquire a 100% interest in the Gander Gold Property located just outside Gander, Newfoundland from an arm's length party.
+In the fall of 2018, a gravity survey was conducted on the property.
+In the fall of 2021, a prospecting program and an additional gravity survey were completed.
+In December 2021, the Company initiated a winter drill program at the property which concluded on March 31, 2022. - v) On November 16, 2016, Gossan announced it had entered into an Exclusive Supply Agreement with Sediment Research & Minerals Ltd. ("SRML") for the provision of high-purity dolomite. - Under the terms of the exclusive supply agreement, Gossan will receive a production royalty on all dolomite sold, including any purchased from other sources, by SRML of \$1.00 per tonne for products with a price of less than \$70 per tonne and a royalty of 2% for products with a price of \$70 per tonne or greater.
+Gossan will also retain an equity interest in any project. - vi) The Company no longer holds mineral rights at the Sharpe Lake Property and its interest in the Manigotagen property is solely a Production Royalty with advance payments of \$50,000 semi-annually. - vii) On August 31, 2020, the Company entered into a mineral property acquisition agreement to acquire a 100% interest in the Gander Gold Property located just outside Gander, Newfoundland from an arm's length party.
 The 9,050-hectare property is immediately adjacent to the Newfound Gold Corp.'s Queensway property along the Central Newfoundland Gold Belt.
-Under the terms of the agreement, the Company issued 2.1 million common shares of the Company (issued, and ascribed a fair value of \$178,500); reimburse staking costs of \$21,125; and granted a 2% net smelter returns royalty ("NSR"), subject to re-purchase of 1% of the NSR for \$1,000,000.
-In the fall of 2021, a LiDAR survey was completed and in 2022, an airbourne geophysical program was conducted.
+Under the terms of the agreement, the Company issued 2.1 million common shares of the Company (issued, and ascribed a fair value of \$178,500); reimburse staking costs of \$21,125; and granted a 2% net smelter returns royalty ("NSR"), subject to repurchase of 1% of the NSR for \$1,000,000.
+In the fall of 2021, a LiDAR survey was completed and in 2022, an airbourne geophysical program, and a till sample geochemical program were conducted.